backdrop-contrib/node_convert/README.md

 The module provides:
 - an API for converting nodes
 - hooks for executing additional behaviors on conversion
-- integrates with hook_node_operations and Drupal's Action API
+- integrates with hook_node_operations and Backdrop's Action API
 - integration with Rules

 ## Installation